 August 2015, Tuba City, Arizona–Navajo Code Talker Dan Akee turns 94 on Veteran’s Day.
 A celebration will be held in Tuba City, Arizona, for the retired Sargent Major who served in the United States Marine Corps during WWII.

 He lives on the Navajo Nation, less than 60 miles from the East Entrance of Grand Canyon National Park.
 Dan Akee is one of twelve Navajo code talkers left in the United States in 2015.

 He was one of over 44,000 Native Americans who served in the US military during WWII and one of 400 trained Navajo code talkers.
 Dan Akee will be 94 years old on his November 11, 2015, birthday.

-“I am very happy that all Navajos should be very proud of us because their language has been used … The whole United States were very proud of us.
+“I am very happy that all Navajos should be very proud of us because their language has been used … The whole United States was very proud of us.
 It took 25 years till it was released — until we could start talking about the Code Talkers.
-I am very happy a lot of people respect me,” said Dan Akee in an exclusive Vagabonding Lulu interview.
-He was the recipient of the Congressional Medal of Honor, the highest honor awarded to service men and women.
+I am very happy a lot of people respect me,” said Dan Akee in an exclusive interview with Stacey Wittig.

 |Congressional Medal of Honor in the hands of 94-year-old veteran and Navajo Code Talker|